trambarhq/relaks-starwars-example-sequel/README.md

-# Prelaks Star Wars Example - the Sequel
+# Relaks Star Wars Example - the Sequel

-This is a continuation of the [Prelaks Star Wars Example](https://github.com/chung-leong/prelaks-starwars-example).
+This is a continuation of the [Relaks Star Wars Example](https://github.com/chung-leong/relaks-starwars-example).
 The app is fully built out.
-Instead of just a character list, all the information provided by [https://swapi.co/](https://swapi.co/) can be seen.
+Instead of just the character list, all the information provided by [https://swapi.co/](https://swapi.co/) is available.
-It's a more realistic demonstration of what an app built with [Relaks](https://github.com/chung-leong/relaks) would work.
+It's a more realistic demonstration of what an app built using [Preact](https://preactjs.com/) and [Relaks](https://github.com/chung-leong/relaks) would work.

 You can see the app in action [here](https://trambar.io/examples/starwars-v/).